RVT and the Police

 Working together with Police and Crime Commissioners

-The Road Victims Trust work together with Bedfordshire, Cambridgeshire, Hertfordshire, Norfolk and Suffolk Police to provide emotional and practical care to all persons affected by fatal and life-changing collisions.
+The Road Victims Trust work together with Bedfordshire, Cambridgeshire and Hertfordshire Police to provide emotional and practical care to all persons affected by fatal and life-changing collisions.

-The three Police and Crime Commissioners (PCC) are Festus Akinbusoye (Bedfordshire) Darryl Preston (Cambridgeshire and Peterborough) and David Lloyd (Hertfordshire).
+The three Police and Crime Commissioners (PCC) are John Tizard (Bedfordshire), Darryl Preston (Cambridgeshire and Peterborough) and Jonathan Ash-Edwards (Hertfordshire).
 All three PCC’s have set Policing plans that pledge to put the victim at the heart of all they do and are committed to promoting road safety across their areas.

-Speaking about the relationship between RVT and the Police, Festus Akinbusoye says:
+Speaking about the relationship between RVT and the Police, previous Bedfordshire Police and Crime Commissioner, Festus Akinbusoye says:

 “My plan for Bedfordshire puts people at the heart of policing and I am proud to support a local charity which supports local people with a workforce of locally based staff and volunteers.
 The RVT have worked together with the police for many years to deliver the very best levels of post-collision support to people who are at their most vulnerable.
 I wish to thank all of their hard working staff and volunteers for their extraordinary work.
 They have my admiration and full support.”